The Switchman: Reaction

 Critical reception of Arreola’s short stories in general was largely divided.
 Though Arreola is considered one of Mexico’s premier historical writers today, his stories did not deal with the usual type of social commentary on Mexican life.
 Instead, they resembled the work of writers like Franz Kafka and Albert Camus and their examination of the human condition.
 Though some consider him to be a pioneer in the field on non-realistic literature, critics of him felt that social conditions in Mexico demanded a more realistic examination of the inequalities.

+The Switchman was included in the 2008 National Endowment for the Arts Best Read anthology Sun, Stone, and Shadows.

 Literary Analysis

 Like most of Arreola's stories, The Switchman can be interpreted in a variety of ways—as an allegory of the pitfalls of the Mexican train system, an existential horror story of life's absurdities and human limitation, and the author's desire to laugh in spite of the insanities of the world and human interaction.

-The Switchman On one level the story operates as a satire on the Mexican transportation system, while on another the railroad is an analogy for the hopeless absurdity of the human condition.
-Its images often go beyond simple satire and more resembles on the European theatre of absurdism.
+On one level the story operates as a satire on the Mexican transportation system, while on another the railroad is an analogy for the hopeless absurdity of the human condition.
+Its images often go beyond simple satire and more resembles the European theatre of absurdism.
 In his piece, Arreola focuses on reality as well.
 He feels that those with authority create absurd laws and conditions in their domain, and their subjects often willingly accept these absurdities, much like ordinary train passengers.
 In “The Switchman,” the passenger questions the conditions around him.
-The stranger’s final named destination, X rather than T., also can have multiple meanings: The stranger could either be already affected by the country’s insanity, attempting to outsmart the system, or being rewarded for his constant perseverance.
+The stranger’s final named destination, X. rather than T., also can have multiple meanings: The stranger could either be already affected by the country’s insanity, attempting to outsmart the system, or to be rewarded for his constant perseverance.
 In addition, it is not really clear that the system does operate in the way the switchman claims: he may be an insane person or a liar.
 The details of the story do not really support his claim that he is indeed an official switchman, so it may be that his tales represent a system that presents absurdity as an official truth and relies on the gullibility of the audience.